Guitar Chords Fingerings

 B7

-All chords of B (or H)
+All chords of B

 The red line on the fingering means you need a barre for the chord.
 For example, in the case of an F (Fa major) chord, you will have to press all the strings on the 1st fret of the fretboard with your left index finger.